fabriziotappero/go_cheatsheet/README.md

 }
 ```

-The flow of a loop can be manipulated with `continue` and with `break` used alone or in conjunction with lables.
+The flow of a loop can be manipulated with `continue`/`break`, used alone or in conjunction with lables.
 `break` interrupt the current `for` loop and `continue` will continue/increment the current `for` loop.

 By adding a label to `break` or `continue`, you can break or continue on other outer `for` loops.